Hansen, Idaho

 Hansen is a city in Twin Falls County, Idaho, United States.
 The population was 1,086 at the 2020 census, and 1,144 at the 2010 census.
 It is part of the Twin Falls, Idaho Micropolitan Statistical Area.

 History

+Early settlement in the area that would later become Hansen developed alongside transportation and freight routes that served travelers moving through southern Idaho in the late nineteenth century, including stops along the Oregon Trail and the Kelton Road, which supported migration, commerce, and supply traffic throughout the region.

-The town was named in honor of the a settler and merchant known as John Hansen.
-He was of Danish origins and was a notable civic leader who operated in the nearby town of Rock Creek.
-The city was plated in 1905.
+The town was named in honor of the a settler and merchant known as John Hansen, a Danish immigrant who became a notable civic figure in the nearby town of Rock Creek.
+The city was plated in 1905, during a period when regional irrigation projects were expanding agricultural opportunities and encouraging the development of small communities throughout the Magic Valley.

+Nearby historic sites such as the Rock Creek Station and Stricker Homesite document the movement of settlers, stage lines, and freight companies, and illustrate the broader historical context in which settlements in Twin Falls County emerged.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.38 sqmi, all of it land.